UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Remote_Access.md

 ## Key management

 !!! warning
    If you use SSH keys you absolutely **MUST NOT STORE UNENCRYPTED PRIVATE KEYS ON THIS OR ANY OTHER MULTI-USER COMPUTER**.
-We will be running regular scans of the filesystem to identify and then block unencrypted public keys across our services.
+We will be running regular scans of the filesystem to identify and then block unencrypted key pairs across our services.

 There are currently two servers in the pool, `ejp-gateway01` and `ejp-gateway02`.